plotly/plotly.py-docs/python/Line-on-Mapbox.md

 ### How to draw a Line on a Map

 To draw a line on your map, you either can use [Scattermapbox](https://plot.ly/python/reference/#scattermapbox) or [scattergeo](https://plot.ly/python/reference/#scattergeo) trace type.
-Then .
-In this example uses scattermapbox and define the drawing [mode](https://plot.ly/python/reference/#scattermapbox-mode) to the combination of markers and line.
+This example uses scattermapbox and defines the drawing [mode](https://plot.ly/python/reference/#scattermapbox-mode) to the combination of markers and line.

 ```python
 import plotly.graph_objects as go